Shopping Cart

 Antioxidant: Allantoin protects the skin from free radicals that can cause cell damage.

-Here you will find tips and sunscreens from different brands that may be suitable for sensitive skin.
+Here you will find tips and sunscreens from various brands that may be suitable for sensitive skin.

-Allantoin is well tolerated and generally does not cause any side effects.
-Allergic reactions can only occur in very rare cases.
+Allantoin is well tolerated and generally does not cause side effects.
+Allergic reactions occur only in very rare cases.

 Allantoin is therefore also well suited for rosacea , acne, neurodermatitis, psoriasis, etc.